 What is an ATH?

-ATH stands for All-Time High — the highest price an asset has ever traded at in its entire history.
-When someone says "Bitcoin just hit a new ATH," they mean the price has surpassed every previous peak.
-It's the scoreboard number that gets the headlines.
+ATH stands for All-Time High, the highest price an asset has ever traded at.
+When someone says "Bitcoin just hit a new ATH," they mean the price has passed every previous peak.
+It is the number that makes headlines.

 Why It Matters